-St. Mary's Catholic School abides by the Child Abuse laws of the State of Wyoming.
+St. Mary's Catholic School abides by the Child Abuse laws of the State of Wyoming (WY Stat § 14-3-205 mandates any person who suspects child/vulnerable adult abuse, neglect or exploitation is required to report.) and the Diocese of Cheyenne's Mandatory Reporting Responsibilities policy.
 This law mandates that all cases of suspected abuse and/or neglect be reported to Child Protective Services.